SAP-samples/abap-platform-rap620/exercises/ex3/README.md

 >
 > In order to be able to build such a side-by-side extension on the SAP BTP ABAP Environment trial systems which are shared systems we have to use pre-configured communication arrangements that allow us to consume OData services in a shared SAP S/4HANA Cloud Demo System that has been setup as a demo backend system for the SAP BTP trial.

-## Download the OData API Specification of the Product Master Data Including Classification - Read - Service

 ## Create the Service Consumption Model
 [^Top of page](#)

 In this step we will generate a so called **Service Consumption Model**.
 This type of object takes an external interface description as its input.
 Currently *OData*, *SOAP* and *RFC* are supported.

 Based on the information found in the *$metadata* file or the *wsdl* file appropriate repository objects are generated (OData Client proxy or SOAP proxy objects).
-For services that are available in SAP S/4HANA systems this information can be downloaded from the **SAP Business Accelerator Hub** as shown in the previous exercise.
+For services that are available in SAP S/4HANA systems this information can be downloaded from the **SAP Business Accelerator Hub**.

 For RFC function modules the metadata file is created in the backend using the transaction *ACO_PROXY*.

 Using these objects you will be able to write ABAP code that lets you consume remote OData services, SOAP services or RFC function modules.

 > ⚠️ Please note
 > The shared SAP S/4HANA public cloud demo system that is used in this case only allows to use a few services that are part of this demo scripts.
-In order to have access to a full blown SAP S/4HANA public cloud system please check out this [link](https://www.sap.com).
+In order to have access to a full blown SAP S/4HANA public cloud system please check out this [link](https://www.sap.com/products/erp/s4hana/trial.html).

 <details>
 <summary>Click to expand</summary>

 We start by creating a service consumption model for an OData service that provides demo product data.
 This service resides on a shared SAP S/4HANA public cloud demo system.
 The connectivity based on a so called communication arrangement has been preconfigured in all shared SAP BTP ABAP Environment systems for your convenience.

+### Download metadata from the SAP Business Accelerator Hub

 1. The *$metadata* file of the OData service that we want to consume must be uploaded in file format.
 You have hence to download it first.